Gastric Sleeve vs Gastric Bypass

 Most bariatric surgery statistics is showing that patients are steering away from gastric banding surgery, and opting to choose gastric sleeve surgery and gastric bypass surgery.
 Every year since 2005 statistics shows that gastric sleeve and gastric bypass are being out-chosen for bariatric surgery.
 Right now gastric bypass accounts for 80% of all the bariatric surgeries in the United States.
 Now let’s delve deeper into detail about gastric sleeve vs gastric bypass.

 The notable difference between these two operations is that gastric bypass provides more expected weight-loss than the gastric sleeve.
 A Rand Corporation study found that patients lose on average 20 pounds more with Roux-en-Y gastric bypass, than with vertical sleeve gastrectomy.

-Gastric Sleeve versus Gastric Bypass: Table Comparison
+Gastric Sleeve vs Gastric Bypass: Table Comparison

 RNY Gastric Bypass